 Vulnerable pupils who have sensory processing difficulties impacting on emotional regulation, attention and concentration managed with basic self-regulation strategies;

 Open Days and Evenings

 Each term the school holds two Open Days where prospective parents and associated professionals are welcomed.
 Tours of the school take place in small groups, escorted by current pupils, these provide an opportunity to see teaching and learning in action.
-There is an opportunity to meet with the Head and the Senior staff in an informal setting on concluding the tour.
+There is an opportunity to meet with the Headmaster, Senior Leadership team and Registrar in an informal setting on concluding the tour.

 Contact our office to arrange a school visit